I-MOHIT/BetterReads/README.md

-# spring-github-login-starter
+# spring-github-login-starter-for-better-reads
-Starter Spring Boot project for OAuth login with GitHub
+Starter Spring Boot project for OAuth login with GitHub for the Better Reads

 Simple starter for a Spring Boot Web application with GitHub OAuth support.